quic/sense/docs/wiki/tools.md

 #### Step 1: Prepare the videos for annotation

-Run the dataset manager tool as described above and navigate into your project.
+Run SenseStudio as described above and navigate into your project.
 There you will find a button to "Prepare Annotations", which will run the following preprocessing
 steps:
 1. Extract single frames from your videos